potae-panipak/Kinect_Project/README.md

 12.System.Reflection.Emit.Lightweight
 13.System.Runtime.CompilerServices.Unsafe

-For python code in LineApi the library that need to download are
+For python code in LineAPI the library that need to download are

 1.pip install pymongo
 2.npm i heroku